 A party may appeal the decision in an expedited due process hearing in the same way as they may for decisions in other due process hearings.

 The timeline for an expedited due process hearing may not be extended; however, the case may be withdrawn and re-filed.
+Cases re-filed will be assigned the same Hearing Commissioner.

 Placement During Appeals (34 CFR 300.533)